t3-oss/create-t3-app/www/src/pages/en/other-recs.md

 **For animations with a single line of code**

-Most animation libraries try to satisfy every possible use case, and become clunky as a result.
+Most animation libraries try to satisfy every possible use case and become clunky as a result.
 AutoAnimate is a zero-configuration tool that will give you a significant improvement in UX with no additional developer effort.

 - [AutoAnimate Homepage](https://auto-animate.formkit.com/)
 - [AutoAnimate GitHub](https://github.com/formkit/auto-animate)